 Hybrid is the New Cloud

 Presently, the cloud computing industry is experiencing a new cycle of evolution.
-We can call this recent trend hybrid cloud.
+We can call this recent trend as the hybrid cloud.
 After the tremendous success and adoption of conventional cloud, the industry is now moving towards more versatile cloud based offerings.

 - 7 Cloud Computing Predictions for Year 2020